siderai/car-rent-service/README.md

 # Concurrent car rent service

-This project is a plaground for asyncio library.
+This project is a playground for asyncio library.

 ## Stack: